 The French silk pie is a French version of a chocolate cream pie recipe.
 This silky chocolate pie is rich in flavor.
 The difference between the American chocolate cream pie recipe is texture.

 Chocolate Cream Pie Recipe

-The chocolate cream pie recipe texture is more creamy chocolate pudding like.
-Whereas the French silk pie version is eggs, butter, and chocolate for more solid texture for this chocolate decadent treat.
+The chocolate cream pie recipe texture is more creamy chocolate pudding-like.
+Whereas the French silk pie version is eggs, butter, and chocolate for a more solid texture for this chocolate decadent treat.

 Difference Between Silk and Satin